 Home to the Caloundra Music Festival, which in itself is well worth attending, the patrolled beach offers decent surf and good swimming conditions.

 There are also plenty of facilities, amenities, shops and eateries in the area, as well as decent parking too.

 The boardwalk, which meanders west around the headland, is best experienced at sunset and the grassy foreshore is a fabulous spot for a BBQ or picnic.

 Hugging the shores of the Pumicestone Passage, Golden Beach is a fabulous place for boating, fishing and swimming in calm waters.

-Protected by Bribie Island (which is the northern point in the Pumicestone Passage), it is also perfect for cyclists and walkers who can start from the Caloundra Waterfront Caravan Park and traverse the coastal path all the way to Jensen Park.
+Protected by Bribie Island (which is the northern point in the Pumicestone Passage), it is also perfect for walkers and cyclists who can set off from the Caloundra Waterfront Caravan Park and make their way to Jensen Park via the coastal path.

 Neighbouring Bribie Island protects the waters here, producing ideal conditions for an easy splash around, or a spot of kayaking, stand-up paddle boarding or windsurfing.